 Suicide Prevention Toolkit – In recognition of 2017’s National Suicide Prevention Week, The FYI set out to create comprehensive and culturally specific resources addressing suicide risks, intervention, assessment, and prevention.
 This thorough resource includes information specific to teens, parents, survivors of suicide attempts, their families, survivors of suicide loss, a section for mental health professionals, imams, educators, and additional resources including infographics, videos, and help-lines.

 Bullying Prevention Toolkit – This toolkit offers a variety of resources for parents, school administrators and youth themselves to address and build protective factors against bullying and anti-Muslim sentiment.
 The resources touch on a diverse array of topics such as coping strategies and legal advice and advice by age and child development stage.

-Muslim Ban Toolkit – You may be feeling anxious and struggling to try to make sense of the recent Supreme Court decision to uphold the Muslim Ban.
+Tragic Event Toolkit – It can be overwhelming to think about how to discuss a tragic event with your children.
+You may be feeling anxious and struggling to try to make sense of things yourself.
 Remember what you do have control over and focus on that.
 Resources in this toolkit include tips on how to speak to your children about their concerns and fears, how to first deal with your own fears and anxieties, and also some spiritual and advocacy tips, among many others.